 On Monday Apple presented its new MacBook Pros.
 With both models we were able to experience the return of some previously missing connections, e.g. B. the SD slot and the HDMI port.
 But which technology is behind it in each case?
 Which memory cards with which writing and reading speed are supported?
 And what standard was used for the output of video and audio content?
 I will answer these and other questions for you in this guide.
 Because Apple has with the "M1 Pro" and "M1 Max" chips Relied on the best performance in the mobile computer sector.
 The connections are not high-end, however.

 The slot for SD memory cards on the MacBook Pro from 2021 supports the regular size of the storage media and can also handle high storage capacities.
 This is what the abbreviation SDXC (Extended Capacity) stands for.
-It is based on the standard UHS-II set, which has read and write speeds of up to 312 MB / s (according to MacRumors, only 250 MB / s of this can be used in the new MacBooks).
-Anyone who is professional in the fields of photography or video, however, has a full memory card with 64 GB, 128 GB or 256 GB of data to transfer.
+It is based on the standard UHS-II set, which has read and write speeds of up to 312 MB / s (according to MacRumors only 250 MB/s can be used in the new MacBooks).
+If you are a professional in the fields of photography or video, you will have a full one memory card with 64 GB, 128 GB or 256 GB of data to transfer.

 So it's a shame that Apple didn't use UHS-III for the new MacBook Pros.
-With this standard, read and write speeds of up to 624 MB / s are possible.
-If Apple had relied on the more modern technology here, data transfer from the SDXC memory card to the laptop's SSD would (theoretically) be twice as fast.
-Modern cameras also have USB ports through which the card content can be transferred to the MacBook Pro via a USB-C cable.
+With this standard, read and write speeds of up to 624 MB/s are possible.
+So if Apple had used the more modern technology here, the data transfer from the SDXC memory card to the SSD of the laptop would (theoretically) be twice as fast.
+However, modern cameras also have USB ports, via which the contents of the map can be USB-C cable can come to the MacBook Pro.
 The data rate then depends on the camera.

 The various UHS standards are so-called bus interfaces.
 In the case described, these define, among other things, the maximum speed with which data can be read and written.
 Before the UHS standards existed, interfaces for “default speed” with 12,5 MB / s or “high speed” with 25 MB / s were used.